d-krause/dvs-qr-decode/README.md

 </table>

 ### 2. Download the sample ballot from the Chicago Board of Elections
+***UPDATE:***  *The link below is now offline.
+[Here](https://raw.githubusercontent.com/d-krause/dvs-qr-decode/main/assets/my2020ballot-html.html) is a copy of what I downloaded, but note that the dom was altered by the script below.*

 I used the [Chicago Elections web site](https://chicagoelections.gov/en/sample-ballot.asp?ballot-style=306&wrd=46&pct=20&con=9&leg=7&rep=13&jud=8&ccd=10&bor=2) to locate my ballot options in the 2020 General Election.
 Using a developer console I then added html input boxes to the page so I could re-mark the vote I casted the day I voted.
 Example code snippet:
 ```
 var c =document.getElementsByClassName('candidates');